-- Guards and shields are designed to protect you from being hit by thrown objects and to keep you from touching hot engine parts and moving components.
-For your safety and the safety of others, keep all shields in place when the engine is running. - Before operating make sure that the V-belt cover and fender are properly installed.
-If not, do not drive the tiller.
+Guards and shields are designed to protect you from being hit by thrown objects and to keep you from touching hot engine parts and moving components.
+For your safety and the safety of others, keep all shields in place when the engine is running.